digital-fabrication/digital-fabrication.github.io/_posts/2019-05-05-finish-report.markdown

 ## To all readers

 If you've reached this far on this blog posts and even if you've also read our earlier blog posts, we would like to thank you for taking interest in our project.
 We've learned a lot during this course and hope that you've learned something new as well, or at least now know more of the possible pitfalls of designing electronic devices.

+### Thank y'all

+We would like to thank all course personnel and the working forces of Fab Lab Oulu for your support on our journey to design and implement the automagic blinds.

+- Special thanks to Erno Lang and Peetu Virkkala for the words of encouragement and the ironing out the very first problems encountered during the proof of concept build!
+- Special thanks to Dr. Antti Mäntyniemi for providing extra help on dc-dc converter design and other very aspects of the project along the way!

 ---